muratcan-yuksel/articles/candy-machine-v2-post.md

 Still inside the same solana-nft folder, clone the Metaplex GitHub repo => `git clone git@github.com:metaplex-foundation/metaplex.git`

 Now you'll have a folder `metaplex` in your solana-nft directory.
 Next, cd into metaplex/js folder and run the following command `yarn install`

+Now we're going to set our application into devnet as we wouldn't like to spend any money for learning purposes.
+Mark that for real worl applications, we'd need use the mainnet.
+Anyway, go back to your solana-nft root folder and run the following command => ` solana config set --url https://api.devnet.solana.com` It should return confirmed.